 Content Strategy Manager, Media & Digital – Hygiene and Home, Reckitt Benckiser

 One critical factor in any agency’s financial success is its commitment to workplace inclusivity.
 The 4A's workplace enlightenment program is designed to provide members and agencies the tools and training to build more inclusive, equitable, engaged workplaces.
-In this three-part session, speakers will address the influence of workplace inclusivity and fairness on employees’ career success; how having candid discussions about mental health can improve employee and business performance; and, in a culture that celebrates youth and innovation, the importance of identifying casual ageism in an agency and tackling it head-on.
+In this three-part session, speakers will address the influence of workplace inclusivity and fairness on employees’ career success; how having candid discussions about mental health can improve employee and business performance & in a culture that celebrates youth

-Tech leaders building AI at the worlds leading brands discuss how data and machine learning are adding value to organizations in a meaningful way right now.
+C-level leaders building AI at the world's biggest brands discuss how data and machine learning are adding meaningful value to organizations in the present day.
 The panel will focus on approaches that are working right now with specific examples and takeaways.
-This is not about the future or the past - this is about application and use cases that create value or cause pain in the present day.
+This is not about the unknown AI future or the winters past - this is about application and use cases that create value or cause pain right now.